gblog-ml/gblog-ml.github.io/_drafts/2021-02-21-sampling-discrete.md

 for some neural network $$\mathrm{NN}$$ that does not necessarily have a sparse (or low-rank) structure.
 For this task, I observed that (somewhat obviously) the mixture model has a better performance in terms of KSD than the product one (see the plot below).
+You might want to take a look at the ipynb for this experiment [here](<https://github.com/noukoudashisoup/score-EM/blob/master/ipynb/categorical_vs_mixture.ipynb>).

 ![plot of test loss against iteration steps](/images/2021-02-27/testloss.png){: .align-center}